Christmas music: United States

-According to the American Society of Composers, Authors and Publishers (ASCAP) in 2016, "Santa Claus Is Coming to Town", written by Fred Coots and Haven Gillespie in 1934, is the most played holiday song of the last 50 years.
-It was first performed live by Eddie Cantor on his radio show in November 1934.
-Tommy Dorsey and his orchestra recorded their version in 1935, followed later by a range of artists including Frank Sinatra in 1948, the Supremes, the Jackson 5, the Beach Boys, and Glenn Campbell.
+In 2018, NORC at the University of Chicago found that Americans have a preference for traditional Christmas carols over contemporary songs.
+In the same year, "Silent Night" was ranked as the most popular Christmas musical piece.
+According to the American Society of Composers, Authors and Publishers (ASCAP) in 2016, "Santa Claus Is Comin' to Town", written by Fred Coots and Haven Gillespie in 1934, is the most played holiday song of the last 50 years.
+It was first performed by Eddie Cantor, live, on his radio show in November 1934.
+Tommy Dorsey and his orchestra recorded their version in 1935, followed later by a range of artists including Frank Sinatra in 1948, The Supremes, The Jackson 5, The Beach Boys, and Glenn Campbell.
 Bruce Springsteen recorded a rock rendition in December 1975.

 Long-time Christmas classics from prior to the "rock era" still dominate the holiday charts – such as "Let It Snow!
 Let It Snow!
 Let It Snow!", "Winter Wonderland", "Sleigh Ride" and "Have Yourself a Merry Little Christmas".
-Songs from the rock era to enter the top tier of the season's canon include "Wonderful Christmastime" by Paul McCartney, "All I Want for Christmas Is You" by Mariah Carey and Walter Afanasieff, and "Last Christmas" by George Michael.
+Songs from the rock era to enter the top tier of the season's canon include "Wonderful Christmastime" by Paul McCartney, "All I Want for Christmas Is You" by Mariah Carey and Walter Afanasieff and "Last Christmas" by Wham!
+Radio industry writer Sean Ross noted after the 2004 holiday season that it usually takes about ten years for a song to become a Christmas standard, noting in 2024 that this rule of thumb was still true based on early-to-mid-2010s songs such as "Santa Tell Me" by Ariana Grande and "Underneath the Tree" by Kelly Clarkson gaining perennial relevance.